- Basin Water Use

 → DRBC is tracking policy, legislative and technology developments in this rapidly changing space.

-→ DRBC's technical staff is tracking planned data centers within the Delaware River Basin to understand and manage potential water resources implications.
+→ DRBC's technical staff is tracking data centers within the Delaware River Basin to understand and manage potential water resources implications.

 August 2025